-- 1. Turn water heater bypass valve to BYPASS position.
-(See "Water System Drain Valve Locations" chart at end of this section for location of bypass valve on your model.) - 2.
-Remove and save the protective cap from the end of the antifreeze siphon tube (save cap to cover tube after use).
-Insert the end of the tube into a pail or other container with 2 to 3 gallons of non-toxic RV antifreeze solution.
+See Water System Drain Valve chart at the end of this section for location on your coach.

+5. Remove and save the protective cap from the end of the antifreeze siphon tube (which connects to Winterization Valve 2).
+Insert the end of the siphon tube into a pail or other container with 2 to 3 gallons of non-toxic RV antifreeze solution.

-Siphon Tube (insert into container of RV water system antifreeze)
+RV Antifreeze Siphon Tube in water center or near water pump (insert into container of RV water system antifreeze)